wjuseck/swift-functions-readme-ios-apply-000/README.md

 Do you know why Swift couldn't run that line of code?

+`sayHelloToCat` _requires_ an argument, but the line of code above does not pass an argument to `sayHelloToCat`, resulting in an error.
+If a function requires an argument, you must pass one when calling the function!

 This lesson's playground file contains several function declarations.
 Try various ways of calling those functions until you are comfortable with how they work.

 <a href='https://learn.co/lessons/FunctionStuff' data-visibility='hidden'>View this lesson on Learn.co</a>